 If you are using a GUI version of Linux or physically accessing your system, rebooting the system is not a problem, but if you are using a headless version of the operating system or accessing it via SSH and only have command-line access.
 In this case, you should know how to reboot a system from the command line.

-In this article, we will cover different commands for rebooting a Debian based OS.
-We will use Debian 10 for describing the procedure mentioned in this article.
+In this article, we will cover various commands for rebooting a Debian-based operating system.
+We will use Debian 10 to describe the procedure mentioned in this article.

 - Using reboot command